Vilea/Repose/README.markdown

     }];

 The previous call get the latest tweets for the user VileaGmbH.

+### OAuth 2.0
+OAuth 2.0 could be a pain in the 4$$ if not well implemented and sometimes it's needed to access third party services.<br/>
+We implemented a first version of OAuth 2.0 authentication and authorization.
+Due to the complexity and the big differences of each implementation, we made 2 examples with GitHub (retrieving Repos) and Foursquare (retrieving checkins).

+The system basically works with this method (from Foursquare example):

+		[self.client authenticateUsingOAuthWithPath:@"/oauth2/authenticate"
+	                                         parameters:@{ @"client_id" : kConsumerKey, @"response_type" : @"token", @"redirect_uri" : kCallbackURL}
+	                                           callback:kCallbackURL
+	                                      withWebViewIn:self
+	                                           delegate:(id<AFOAuth2ClientDelegate>)self];

+Once the user has authenticated and authorized, the system returns the token to use, using the delegate:

+		@protocol AFOAuth2ClientDelegate <NSObject>
+		- (void)client:(AFOAuth2Client *)client receivedToken:(NSString *)token;
+		- (void)client:(AFOAuth2Client *)client failedToReceiveToken:(NSError *)error;
+		@end

+That could be saved and handled in this way:

+		- (void)client:(AFOAuth2Client *)client receivedToken:(NSString *)token
+		{
+		    self.token = token;
+		    [[NSUserDefaults standardUserDefaults] setObject:token forKey:NSStringFromClass([self class])];
+		    [[NSUserDefaults standardUserDefaults] synchronize];

+		    [self.ai stopAnimating];
+		}
+*Note: this is and example, the best ways is saving the token in the keychain, an example is coming soon.*

 ### ReposeResponseCode
 In Repose, to help readability and coding, we mapped the most commons http status codes in this way: